wle8300/uifx/README.md

 ## Technical

-It uses the [`HTMLAudioElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement) API under-the-hood so it's stable across all major desktop/mobile browsers.
+It uses the [`HTMLAudioElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement) API so it's available for all major desktop/mobile browsers.
 It also preloads audio files so sounds are immediately ready for playback.

-Even though it can preload audio, it's a good idea to package your audio files locally since you don't want to rely on a 3rd-party to host your audio files.
+Even though `UIfx` will preload audio over the network, it's usually advisable to package your audio files locally since you don't want to rely on a 3rd-party to host your audio files.

-The library doesn't have any dependencies.
+The library has zero dependencies.

 ## Why use UIfx?